Edward Larocque Tinker Visiting Professors

 Application Process

 Applicants are invited to submit a one- to two-page statement of interest that explains the qualifications of the candidate, their research concentration, and the specific goals of the visit to Columbia.
-They will also need to provide a current and summarized curriculum vitae and a note from a Columbia faculty member on campus endorsing their application.
-The ILAS Executive Committee reviews proposals by the beginning of May and invites a limited number of candidates to submit a full application, which will consist of a personal statement describing their research and proposed teaching areas with the description of one course, a complete vitae, and the names of two references.
-For more information, contact Romina Quezada ([email protected]).
+They will also need to provide a current and curriculum vitae and a note from a Columbia faculty member on campus endorsing their application.
+The ILAS Executive Committee reviews proposals by the beginning of May and invites a limited number of candidates to submit a full application, which will consist of a personal statement describing their research and proposed teaching areas with the description of one course, a complete curriculum vitae, and the names of two references.
+For more information, contact Gustavo Azenha ([email protected]).

-Applications are now open for consideration for a fellowship position during the Fall 2026 semester (September-December, 2026), or Spring 2027 semester (January-May, 2027).
-Applicants will be notified by June 1, 2025.
+Applications are currently open for fellowship positions during the Fall 2027 semester (September-December, 2027), or Spring 2028 semester (January-May, 2028).

-The application deadline is March 14th, 2025.
-Materials must be submitted in English.
+The application deadline is March 20, 2026.